odubno/gauss-naive-bayes/README.md

 ###### Output:
 ```
-Here we will execute methods from the class.
+Here we will handle class methods.
 ```

 ##### Loading the CSV